 See the browser page for recommended browsers & configs.

-Fossify has other apps phone calling, texting, contacts, alarm clock, &c.
+Fossify has other apps for phone calling, texting, contacts, alarm clock, &c.

-If you must use a propietary app, quarantine it with Shelter.
+If you must use a proprietary app, quarantine it with Shelter.

-Instead of using KeePassDX, K-9 Mail, LibreTorrent, Read You, &c., use command line programs in Termux.
+Instead of using KeePassDX, K-9 Mail, QR & Barcode Scanner, LibreTorrent, Read You, &c., use command line programs in Termux.
 Although, if you can’t (or plain won’t) use the command line, then those may be useful alternatives.

 Pacman (the package manager) is installable in Termux.
-Also install termux-api so programs can read & set the clipboard.
+Also install Termux:API so programs can read & set the clipboard or open files in apps &c.

 Network